-Why do the Lions play on Thanksgiving?
+Why Do the Lions Play on Thanksgiving?

 The Lions’ first opponent was their now longtime rivals, the Chicago Bears.
 The Bears at the time had a rich history of playing on Thanksgiving, dating back to 1922.
 At the time, the decision was viewed as nothing more than a gimmick by the Lions.
 However, it would ignite a tradition that has stood the test of time over the past 87 years.

 At the time, Richards owned the radio station WJR, a major affiliate of the NBC Blue Network.
 He used this connection to negotiate a contract with NBC to air the Lions’ Thanksgiving games across the network.

 These two factors combined to mean the NFL was more than happy for the Lions to continue playing on Thanksgiving.
 After the conclusion of World War II, the Lions’ home Thanksgiving game became a staple of NFL history.

-What is the Lions’ Thanksgiving record?
+What Is the Lions’ Thanksgiving Record?

 The first such matchup came in 1951 and was repeated over the following 12 seasons.
-Subsequently, the matchup was absent from Thanksgiving for over 20 years, before the two sides matched up again in 1984 and 1986.
+Subsequently, the matchup was absent from Thanksgiving for over 20 years before the two sides matched up again in 1984 and 1986.
 Going forward, they didn’t face each other again until 2001, but they did clash six times between 2001 and 2013.
 Overall, the Lions have a 12-8-1 record against the Packers.